rbowsley/lamplighthelp/source/16-13-2_Uploading_Prepared_Profile_Data.markdown

-### It is strongly recommended to conduct a test first by uploading a duplicate file with just the first few rows of data.
+**We strongly recommend that you conduct a test first by uploading a duplicate file with just the first few rows of data.**

 Profile data can only be uploaded by a database operator with System Administrator or Project Administrator access.

 ### Uploading Profile Information